 Certain teas can help with constipation, either directly or indirectly.
 Given tea is primarily a source of water it can help to hydrate the colon, while specific herbs can have a laxative or muscle-relaxing effect to help aid constipation.
-Senna, cascara and dandelion tea are commonly used in herbal medicine, as they appear to have a laxative effect and can, therefore, work to stimulate movement in the intestines.
-(21)(22) While ginger tea, peppermint tea and licorice root tea also appear to aid digestion.
-Ginger is a “warming” herb that can help to improve overall digestion, while peppermint has the soothing soothing effect of the menthol and can help to relax the muscles of the digestive tract, and licorice root is said to have strong anti-inflammatory properties and has been used in as a digestive aid in Chinese medicine for centuries.
+Senna, cascara, and dandelion tea are commonly used in herbal medicine, as they appear to have a laxative effect and can, therefore, work to stimulate movement in the intestines.
+(21)(22) While ginger tea, peppermint tea, and licorice root tea also appear to aid digestion.
+Ginger is a “warming” herb that can help to improve overall digestion, while peppermint has the soothing soothing effect of menthol and can help to relax the muscles of the digestive tract, and licorice root is said to have strong anti-inflammatory properties and has been used in as a digestive aid in Chinese medicine for centuries.

 Caffeine can also stimulate the muscles in your digestive system to contract, which can help to enable a bowel movement.
 Although you can use coffee to help constipation from time to time, it’s not recommended as a solution as it can have a dehydrating effect when used excessively.
-Instead, focus on drinking adequate water, consuming adequate fibre and improving overall gut health for long-term digestive success.
+Instead, focus on drinking adequate water, consuming adequate fiber, and improving overall gut health for long-term digestive success.

 The Bottom Line

 High-fiber whole foods such as fruits, vegetables, legumes, and whole grains are a great way to help constipation once it occurs or prevent it from happening in the first place.
 In addition to fiber, drinking adequate water is vital for optimal digestion as it helps to hydrate the colon and your stool to help ensure that bowel movements are easy to pass.